Livingston Parish Council appoints nine-member board to review and tweak Master Plan; zoning ordinances a long-term goal

 LIVINGSTON -- The Livingston Parish Council approved the appointment of nine members who will make the first study of the master plan that could eventually lead to the first-ever zoning ordinances.

-Members incluce Albany Mayor Eileen Bates McCarrolll, Dominique ABrams, Larry O'Neill, Dominique Abrams, Kay Keen, Kayla Lockhart Johnson, Jeff Saddler, John Wascom and Jeff Ard.
+Members include Albany Mayor Eileen Bates McCarrolll, Dominique Abrams, Larry O'Neill, Kay Keen, Kayla Lockhart Johnson, Jeff Saddler, John Wascom, and Jeff Ard.

 The Master Plan was released in May 2013 in a review draft entitled “EnvisionLivingston: A Comprehensive Master Plan for Investing in Our Future.”